Hertz Car Sales

-Hertz Car Sales, a division of The Hertz Corporation, regulates the sales of certified used vehicles previously used in the Hertz car rental fleet.
+Hertz Car Sales is a division of The Hertz Corporation that sells vehicles that were previously used in the Hertz car rental fleet.
 Hertz Car Sales is based out of The Hertz Corporation's headquarters in Estero, Florida.
 The largest operating market is in North America, with over 68 dealer locations in the United States, with additional locations in France, Germany, Italy, Spain, and the United Kingdom.

 History

 In November 2014, it was announced that Tyler Best would act as chief information officer and Thomas Sabatino would take over as chief administrative officer.
 On January 2, 2017, Kathryn V. Marinello was appointed as President and CEO of The Hertz Corporation, including Hertz Car Sales.
-As of 18 May 2020, Paul Stone is the CEO of The Hertz Corporation.
-On, Oct 5, 2021 Hertz released that Mark Fields will be the interim CEO and Paul Stone as president and chief operations officer.
+As of May 18, 2020, Paul Stone is the CEO of The Hertz Corporation.
+On, October 5, 2021, Hertz Mark Fields became be the interim CEO and Paul Stone became president and chief operations officer.

 Locations

 Hertz Car Sales operates in select countries worldwide and through Hertz licensees.